momothepikachu/myLeetCode/README.md

 # myLeetCode
-This is a collection of my JavaScript solutions to LeetCode problems
+My solutions to LeetCode problems using JavaScript